RHESSysML/RHESSysOutputExplorer/README.md

 <tr>
 <td>

-RHESSysML provides a template and worked example for quickly exploring and identifying interesting variable relationships in RHESSys output data.
+RHESSysOutputExplorer provides a template and worked example for quickly exploring and identifying interesting variable relationships in RHESSys output data.
 This workflow is intended for users after the RHESSys model has been run and calibrated.

 This repository contains the following directories: